- SERVING SIZE

 - 15 Min

 This recipe comes to us from Ward Alper, better known as THE Decadent Diabetic, who says, "This recipe is a big hit among my fans.
 It is very easy to make, and the ingredients are readily available, but used in a new way.
 It gives us more choices for expanding our diabetes diet."
+Just one bite and you'll know why this is one of our most-popular dinner recipes!

 What You'll Need: